hashicorp-guides/consul-api-gateway-on-nomad/Readme.md

 ## What is this?

 An API Gateway is used for controlling access at entry and traffic management.
-You can read more about it [here](https://developer.hashicorp.com/consul/docs/connect/gateways/api-gateway).
+You can read more about it the [API gateways overview documentation](https://developer.hashicorp.com/consul/docs/connect/gateways/api-gateway).

 This repository contains a working example of how to deploy an API Gateway using Consul and Nomad.
 It has the following.
 1. A Dockerfile to build an image with Consul and Envoy.